 The COVID-19 virus has ravaged both the world and our personal finances.
-Stay-at-home orders and the closure of non-essential businesses throughout the U.S. have led to pay cuts, job loss, and furloughs, leaving many consumers struggling to pay bills during the coronavirus.
+Stay-at-home orders and the closure of non-essential businesses throughout the U.S. have led to pay cuts, job loss, and furloughs, leaving many consumers struggling to pay bills or stretch their money during the coronavirus.
 Fortunately, many companies are providing assistance to customers facing hardship.

 What to Do If You Can’t Afford Monthly Payments

 Taking measured steps can help consumers manage their finances during times of financial hardship.
 Start with an assessment of your bills and income so you know what you can handle.

 “For those struggling to make payments during COVID-19, prioritizing your expenses is a must,” Madison Block, Marketing Communications & Programs Associate at American Consumer Credit Counseling, told The Balance via email.
 “Housing, food, and medications are the most important expenses right now.
 If you can’t afford credit card payments, contact your creditors before you miss a payment to see if they can reduce interest or waive fees."

 Keep in mind that companies may be experiencing higher than normal call volumes.
 Contacting your billers via online chat may be faster than speaking with a live agent over the phone.

 You can simultaneously reduce or eliminate non-essential expenses, like streaming subscriptions, to free up more room in your budget.
 Some monthly billers—particularly those with contracts like gym memberships—may already be freezing accounts while they’re closed to the public.
 If not, see if they’re willing to pause your subscription until the crisis is over.